In conversation with Sue Timney, a self-confessed maximalist

 First published in the January 2013 edition of ELLE Decoration UK

-Nevertheless, Timney landed in the UK at the age of 15, started art school in Carlisle a year later.
+Nevertheless, Timney landed in the UK at the age of 15, and started at art school in Carlisle a year later.
 ‘I had virtually no qualifications.
 School had made no sense to me.
 But I had a portfolio,’ she says.
 And that was enough for her nascent creative talent to be recognised and nurtured.
-After art school she ‘promptly married at 18’, explained thus: ‘It was the late 1960s and the choice was either go wild and do drugs or get married and build a life.
+After art school, as she puts it, she ‘promptly married at 18’, explained thus: ‘It was the late 1960s and the choice was either go wild and do drugs or get married and build a life.
 I wanted to do too much!’
 By the time she was 24 it was a sculpture and fine art course in Newcastle that beckoned (‘I was the only girl in a class of eight.
-I loved it’), followed by the birth of her first child mid-course, and then onto an MA in tapestry in Edinburgh and finally an interdisciplinary MA at London’s Royal College of Art.
-Here, not only did she win a travelling scholarship with which she went to Japan, instilling a lifelong affection for the country (‘I think I’ve been more than 50 times’) but crucially, she met Graham Fowler, ultimately husband number two and founding partner in the hugely successful Timney Fowler fabric and design company.
+I loved it’), followed by the birth of her first child mid-course.
+Not one to let this slow her down, next stop was an MA in tapestry in Edinburgh and finally an interdisciplinary MA at London’s Royal College of Art.
+Here, not only did she win a travelling scholarship with which she went to Japan, instilling a lifelong affection for the country (‘I think I’ve been more than 50 times’) but crucially, she met Graham Fowler, ultimately husband number two and co-founding partner of the hugely successful Timney Fowler fabric and design company.
 The brand went on to achieve worldwide renown for its bold monochromatic signature and trademark use of ‘exotic classicism’.

 But for the past 15 years, replete with husband number three, photographer Justin de Villeneuve, Timney has concentrated on defining herself, for herself.
 And the importance of arts education is a particular beef.
 ‘It’s being reduced to an hour a week in junior schools.
 This erosion of art and creativity, how will it affect the next generation of designers?’ she exclaims.
 ‘The BIID was only recognised as an institute two and a half years ago,’ she continues, ‘as only one is permitted within each profession.’
 And the point of it achieving this lofty aim?
 ‘To develop the profile of the profession and to build the reputation and regard for interior designers to the level enjoyed by architects.